Cyrix 6x86: 6x86

 The 6x86 (codename M1) was released by Cyrix in 1996.
 The first generation of 6x86 had heat problems.
 This was primarily caused by their higher heat output than other x86 CPUs of the day and, as such, computer builders sometimes did not equip them with adequate cooling.
 The CPUs topped out at around 25 W heat output (like the AMD K6), whereas the P5 Pentium produced around 15 W of waste heat at its peak.
 However, both numbers would be a fraction of the heat generated by many high performance processors, some years later.
 Shortly after the original M1, the M1R was released.
 The M1R was a switch from SGS-Thomson 3M process to IBM 5M process, making the 6x86 chips 50% smaller.

 6x86L

 The 6x86L (codename M1L) was later released by Cyrix to address heat issues; the L standing for low-power.
 Improved manufacturing technologies permitted usage of a lower Vcore.
-Just like the Pentium MMX, the 6x86L required a split powerplane voltage regulator with separate voltages for I/O and CPU core.
+Just like the Pentium MMX, the 6x86L required a split power plane voltage regulator with separate voltages for I/O and CPU core.